libreswitch/ops/tests/rest/rest_test.md

     - A URI "rest/v1/system/ports/Port1" in the port list returned from the  rest/v1/system/ports URI.

 - Querying Port1 for:
     - An HTTP response of `200 OK` when doing a GET request over "rest/v1/system/ports/Port1".
-    - A response data that is not empty
+    - A response data that is not empty.
     - A response data that contains keys: "configuration", "status", and "statistics".
     - Preset port configuration data that is equal to Port1.

 - Querying for an HTTP response of `404 NOT FOUND` on a non-existent port.